unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 All existing connectors are backward compatible with this enhancement.
 They will also contain a list of versions from before the release.
 You'll be able to see versions since the creation of your custom connector.
 Creating new versions will require you to release them to use the changes in your recipes.

 ##### 5. If I've cloned a custom connector and its parent has been updated(released) multiple times since I last updated, what happens when I press the update button in the notification?
 Update notifications are always pegged to the latest released version of its parent connector.
 Choosing to update always create a new version on top of your custom connector.
-Be sure to verify that the newly updated connector has changes that make sense to you before releasing.
+Be sure to verify that the newly updated connector has changes that make sense to you before releasing it.
 You can always make edits to the new connector code to suit your purpose.

 ##### 6. How do I know what changes occur across each version and who created that version when working in a team workspace?
 Our version history table gives you insight into the actions and triggers present in each version.
 Our versions table also showcases the user who created a version and who released a certain version.
 More functionality will come to showcase more fine-grained details about specific changes in the code across versions and the ability to attach notes to different versions.
 Stay tuned!